What is the KM plotter?

 Are microarrays and RNA-seq datasets combined?

-To utilize mutation or CNV data, try our online platform Genotype 2 Outcome, available at the G-2-O website.
+To link mutation or CNV data to gene expression and survival, try our online platform Genotype 2 Outcome, available at the G-2-O website.

 Want to predict survival for a single patient?